1 November 2023

 A pension specialist can explain your options in accordance with your goals and give you as much money advice as you need.
 Contact an advisor if you are unsure about the benefit entitlements of your workplace scheme, or have another question.

-There are two main ways people use the money from an old pension:
+There are two main ways people use the money from an old defined contribution pension:

 If you are transferring your plan there is normally a termination charge.